bliepp/bottle-restx/README.md

-# bottle-rest
+# bottle-restx
-A simple resource based REST API extension for the bottle framework
+A simple resource based REST API extension for the bottle framework.
+Loosely inspired by flask-restx.